vidbina/vidbina.github.io/_posts/2013-12-1-perfect-blogging-solution.markdown

-databases, maintaining a CMS, setting up authentication chains between applications and datasources, and scrolling through logs containing the addresses of the numerous bots which waste my resources in an effort to bruteforce my passwords.
+databases, maintaining a CMS, setting up authentication chains between applications and datasources, and scrolling through logs containing the addresses of the numerous bots which waste my resources in an effort to find their way in.

-I do a lot of coding in Ruby, Python, Javascript and other C-ish languages so I guess any solution friendly to these languages will work for me.
-Jekyll was too easy to warrant moving on to test other solutions, but nanoc, DocPad and Hyde would probably suffice as well.
-All basically do the same thing (generate static websites) with minute differences.
+I write much in Ruby, Python, Javascript and C family languages, so I guess any solution friendly to these languages will work for me.
+Jekyll was too easy to warrant moving on to test other solutions, but nanoc (Ruby), DocPad (CoffeeScript), Hyde (Python), Hugo (Go) or Hexo (Javascript) would probably suffice as well[^1].
+All basically do the same thing (generate static websites) but the approach in getting things done are obviously different.
+I chose Jekyll[^2], a popular static site generator written in Ruby and allows me to enter posts in Markdown :wink:.

+[^1]: There is a plethora of static site generators out on the web today (october 2015).
+As for me, I'm still using Jekyll but have heard a great deal about for a nice overview visit https://staticsitegenerators.net/ where Jekyll, by merits of its Github stars is still one of the leading static site generator projects :wink:
+[^2]: Rolling with Jekyll proved to be a great choice since I currently host my site on Github pages.
+Github offers a static site hosting service which will generate Jekyll sites after as little as an upstream push.

 ## Design
 I'm not a designer and therefore resorted to articles and papers to find a